 - Continue evaluation and research of the impact of parenting education programs.

-- Seventeen parenting Hubs are reaching 35 of 36 Oregon counties, as well as Siskiyou County, California.
+- Sixteen parenting Hubs are reaching 35 of 36 Oregon counties, as well as Siskiyou County, California.
 Many of these Hubs are providing parenting education programs to previously under-served populations.

 - Parents reported significant improvements in parenting skills and child behavior.